samcday/elasticsearch-oomonster/README.md

 # elasticsearch-oomonster

-This plugin adds a `/_cat/oom` endpoint that will helpfully cause your Elasticsearch to eat up all available heap and then explode in a ball of flame.
+This plugin adds a `/_cat/oom` endpoint that will helpfully cause your Elasticsearch to eat up all available heap and then explode in a ball of fire.

 Remember, the OOMonster knows when you're sleeping.
 Probably best not to sleep.